okcfdlab/engr491/README.md

-# ENGR 491 CFD Course Notes
+# ENGR 491 - Computational Fluid Dynamics

 Joshua Brinkerhoff

 UBC Okanagan

 joshua.brinkerhoff@ubc.ca

 ## How to use this course

+These exercises are inspired by Dr. Lorena Barba's [CFD Python: 12 Steps to Navier-Stokes](https://github.com/barbagroup/CFDPython/blob/master/README.md).

 ## Exercises